If you want to do more than just live life, become a biologist and study it.

 This just in:

-Paul Woods, a biology major from Port Allegany, PA, was just accepted into the Lake Erie College of Osteopathic Medicine.
+- Paul Woods, a biology major from Port Allegany, PA was accepted into the Lake Erie College of Osteopathic Medicine

 What you can do with a degree in Biology.
 Suggested 4-year plan of study.